iclr-blogposts/2023/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

 ---
 layout: distill
 title: Adaptive Reward Penalty in Safe Reinforcement Learning
-description: In this blog, we dive into the ICLR 2019 paper "Reward Constrained Policy Optimization" by Tessler et al. and highlight the importance of adaptive reward shaping in safe reinforcement learning.
-We reproduce the paper's experimental results by implementing Reward Constrained Policy Optimization (RCPO) <d-cite key="Tessler2018RCPO"></d-cite> into Proximal Policy Optimization (PPO) <d-cite key="Schulman2017PPO"></d-cite>.
+description: In this blog, we dive into the ICLR 2019 paper "Reward Constrained Policy Optimization" (RCPO) by Tessler et al. <d-cite key="Tessler2018RCPO"></d-cite> and highlight the importance of adaptive reward shaping in safe reinforcement learning.
+We reproduce the paper's experimental results by implementing RCPO into Proximal Policy Optimization (PPO) <d-cite key="Schulman2017PPO"></d-cite>.
 The goal of this blog is to provide researchers and practitioners with (1) a better understanding of safe reinforcement learning in terms of <a href="http://www.mit.edu/~dimitrib/Constrained-Opt.pdf"><b>constrained optimization</b></a>, and (2) how penalized reward fucntions can be effectively used to train a robust policy.
 date: 2023-01-31
 htmlwidgets: true